jgeumlek/MoltenGamepad/documentation/README.md

 This file describes the syntax for setting control mappings in profiles.
 Look here if you are interested in changing event mappings or device-specific options.

+# slots.md

+This file gives extra info about the virtual output slots of MG, including some of the global options exposed for slot management.

 # config_files.md

 This file describes the syntax and behavior of the  `moltengamepad.cfg` configuration file, along with describing the files in the `/options/` subdirectory.
 Look here if you are interested in affecting how MoltenGamepad starts or if you are interested in how MoltenGamepad reads its global settings.